Up to 35% Off Raised Beds

 With low air humidity, the tips of the pygmy date palm leaves may dry out.

-• Plant Size: Up to 22 feet tall
+height height Up to 10 feet tall

 The pygmy date palm features a gray trunk with a purplish hue and dark green fronds that form a crown.
 It produces small yellowish flowers in the spring, followed by sweet, edible date-like fruits, hence its common name.